 What do people think when they’re at your practice?

 What is your brand’s promise?

-Think of a promotional item that really brands your company:
+What is a promotional item that brands your company?

-Advertising is an announcement to draw patients to your practice.
-It’s also an opportunity to build name recognition or modify a preconceived belief of your brand.
-Depending on where you’re at with your practice…if your practice is new, you’ll need to establish the practice’s brand identity.
-If you’re growing, you need to demonstrate what makes your practice better than your competitors.
-And, if you’re established, you need to remind people why you’re the best dental practice around.
+Advertising is an announcement to attract patients to your practice.
+It’s also an opportunity to build name recognition or emendate a preconceived belief of your brand.
+If your practice is new, establish the practice’s brand identity.
+If your practice is growing, demonstrate what makes your practice better than those of your competitors.
+Lastly, if you’re established, remind people why you are the best dental practice in the area.

 What is the objective in your advertising campaign?

-What are your key performance indicators or goals, e.g. website unique visitors, social media engagement, contact form inquiries, phone calls, appointments, and walk-ins?
+What are your key performance indicators e.g. website unique visitors, social media engagement, contact form inquiries, phone calls, appointments, and walk-ins?

 Come up with an advertising campaign that would appeal to your target market.
 Be Creative!
-Think of the imagery, sound and video.
+Use imagery, sound, and video.